Provably Protecting Fine-Tuned LLMs from Training Data Extraction while Preserving Utility

 To address this, we introduced the SpaRPS property to capture sparsity in relative probability shifts and proposed SCP-$\Delta_r$, a NAF-based algorithm that operates on relative probability distributions and enforces SpaRPS via base-model smoothing.
-SCP-$\Delta_r$ achieves orders-of-magnitude stronger TDE guarantees than existing CP-style methods and empirically reduces canary exposure and PII extraction success while preserving utility.
+Our method achieves orders-of-magnitude stronger TDE guarantees than existing CP-style methods and empirically reduces canary exposure and PII extraction success while preserving utility.

-Overall, our results demonstrate that our combination of relative probabilities and targeted smoothing makes NAF-style defenses practically effective for protecting fine-tuned LLMs against extraction.
+Overall, our results demonstrate that our combination of relative probabilities and targeted smoothing makes NAF-style defenses practically effective for protecting fine-tuned LLMs against training data extraction.
+In contrast, previously proposed NAF-style defenses are practically vulnerable to our attacks.
 Extending this approach to relaxed assumptions and broader training regimes remains an important direction for future work.